knpuniversity/drupal-under-the-hood/knpu/debugging.md

 `settings.php`.
 At the bottom, uncomment out the lines so that this file is loaded.

-Of course, we need to rebuild our cache and the Drupal Console in all its wisdom has a command for that: `cache:rebuild`:
+Of course, we need to rebuild our cache and the Drupal Console in all its wisdom has a command for that:

 ```bash
 drupal cache:rebuild